Home Page

 so that it remains forgiving and well behaved.

-It has all three of the essentials for good learning and cruising:
+It has all three essentials for good learning and cruising: ease of

-ease of handling (to build expertise and confidence) safety, and high speed
+handling (to build expertise and confidence) safety, and high

-(for excitement and for getting home on time.)
+speed (for excitement, and getting home on time.)

-A new owner can get into racing comfortably and get support from
+A new owner can get into racing comfortably, with support from

 the other members.
-The boat can be sailed with crew and family
+The boat can be sailed with crew or family

 on holiday for fun and learning, but remains a true